Niramay-Kelkar/Get_Cooking/README.md

 - Streamlit.py - has the design of the UI with error handling
 - FoodSearch.py - takes the ingredients and gives dataframe as output based on the user input

+#### FastAPI

+- Input : User input of ingredients and no. of recommendendations
+- Hosted on GCP
+- Output : Recommended dataframe, which will be displayed by Streamlit.io

 #### Airflow
 ##### Functionality: